 The Role of Research In Medicine

 Before the interactions between medical research and medical practice can be understood, it is important to explore the types of medical research.
 As explained by the NIH, the “three main areas of medical research can be distinguished by study type: basic (experimental), clinical, and epidemiological research.”
 Experimental research unravels the intricate molecular mechanisms underlying physiological processes, laying the groundwork for clinical discoveries.
-Clinical research then translates these findings into practical applications, rigorously evaluating the safety and efficacy of interventions.
-Epidemiological research acts as the bridge, seamlessly connecting laboratory insights to real-world patient care.
+Clinical research then translates these findings into practical applications, evaluating the safety and efficacy of interventions.
+Epidemiological research acts as the bridge, connecting laboratory findings to real-world patient care.

 ____________________________________________________________________